ethersphere/swarm/swarm/docs/sw^3/storage.rst

   punative measures
   deposit

 Instead, we need punitive measures to ensure compliance with storage promises.
 These will work using a :dfn:`deposit system`.
 Nodes wanting to sell promisory storage guarantees should have a *stake verified and locked-in* at the time of making their promise.
-This implies  that nodes must be *registered* in advance with a contract and put up a security deposit.
+This implies  that nodes must be *registered* in advance with a contract and put up a :dfn:`security deposit`.

 Following :dfn:`registration`, a node may sell storage promises covering the time period for which their funds are locked.
 While their registration is active, if they are found to have lost a chunk that was covered by their promise, they stand to loose their deposit.